Choosing a Parent Training Program

 Dr. Rouse adds that some clinicians do training for parents of teenagers 13-18 based on a method outlined by Drs.
 Russell Barkley and Arthur Robin in a manual called Defiant Teens.
 (There’s a version directed at parents called Your Defiant Teen, by the same authors.)

 The first half of this program involves only parents, and focuses on teaching more effective tools for interacting with their teenager, specifically for handling noncompliance or defiant behavior.
-But since teenagers are more autonomous than younger children and less influenced by their parents’ guidance, the program also includes training for the adolescent to help him become a participant in changing the family dynamic.
+But since teenagers are more autonomous than younger children and less influenced by their parents’ guidance, the program also includes training for the adolescent to help them become a participant in changing the family dynamic.
 In the second half, parents and teenagers are both trained in problem-solving communication.
 The aim is to provide family behavioral resources to help each family member develop more effective problem-solving, negotiation and communication skills and to correct any unreasonable beliefs that might be impeding their interactions.

 Positive Parenting Program (Triple P)